olavoasantos/tools/Auth/README.md

 # User Auth system
-v0.1
+> v0.1

 ## Requires
 - Laravel
 - Vue.js
-- Axios
-- Alert system (check docs for installation instructions)
+- Alert system (check docs for installation instructions / dependencies)
-- Form system (check docs for installation instructions)
+- Form system (check docs for installation instructions / dependencies)

+#### Recommended
+- Stylus (+Rupture)
+- BMD nucleus

+> Stylus & BMD nucleus correspond to my styling workflow and are not required.
+If you wish to use it without these, remove the `./resources/assets/stylus` folder entirely.

 ## Usage
 - To login, add to your view: